High ADHD Indicators — Strong Signal for Evaluation

 What is the very first step today?

 Book a GP appointment in the next 1-2 weeks (UK) or contact a psychiatrist or psychologist who specialises in adult ADHD (US).
 In the UK you can also use the NHS Right to Choose pathway to access community ADHD providers, which are often faster than NHS waiting lists.
-Bring this screener result, examples of how attention or executive function affects your life, and—if you can—any school reports or memories from childhood.
+Bring this check-in result, examples of how attention or executive function affects your life, and—if you can—any school reports or memories from childhood.

 What does treatment usually look like?